lisaychuang/sinatra-mechanics-of-sessions-readme-v-000/README.md

 Visit any website that requires a login, and make sure that you're already logged in before completing the next steps.
 We'll be using [Learn.co](https://learn.co) in this example.

 Go ahead and open up your browser's Developer Tools.
 In Chrome, you can do this by right-clicking and selecting `Inspect`.
-Once the Developer Tools are open, click on the `Resources` tab.
+Once the Developer Tools are open, click on the `Application` tab.
 On the left side of the tools, open up the `Cookies` folder, and it will bring up all of the cookies loaded on the site.
 You can see that several of them say `Session` in the `Expires / Max-Age` column.

 ![View cookies in Developer Tools](https://s3.amazonaws.com/learn-verified/browser-cookies.png)